zakodium-oss/react-plot-docs/docs/200_axes/100_axis.md

 In a `Plot`, we cannot have two `Axis` in the same `position`

 **Example:**
-Adding two bottom axis in the same plot will throw the following error :<br/>
+Adding two bottom axes in the same plot will throw the following error :<br/>
 `Plot can only have one bottom axis`

 ## Props

 ### 1. Axis Positon

-- **position:** mandatory prop that allow you to choose axis position<br/>
+- **position:**a mandatory prop that allows you to choose axis position<br/>
   type: `'top' | 'bottom' | 'left' | 'right'`

 <AxisPosition/>